jirilebl/webwork/rahw/README.md

 been positive.
 There are a few problems in the sections I did not cover that have not been class tested yet.
 So use with a bit of care.

-Volume II problems are a bit more sparse and kind of a work in progress, I have used them in Spring 2022 (with an extremely small class) and plan to use them in Spring 2023 (with a hopefully slightly larger class).
+Volume II problems are quite a bit more sparse and kind of a work in progress, I have used them in Spring 2022 (with an extremely small class) and plan to use them in Spring 2023 (with a hopefully slightly larger class).